Campus Services and Resources

 If you choose to bring an electronic device(s), we strongly recommend documenting the serial number to prove ownership in the event of a lost and recovered device.
 Your sole responsibility is to keep track of all your belongings; we are not responsible for lost items.
 We do not recommend bringing expensive jewelry or irreplaceable items.

-Our residential staff will be planning interactive, optional evening and weekend activities which may include ice-breakers, scavenger hunts, campus tours, movie nights, game nights, arts and crafts, and more!
+Our residential staff will be planning interactive, optional evening and weekend Residential Activities for all precollege residential students.
+These may include ice-breakers, scavenger hunts, campus tours, movie nights, game nights, arts and crafts, and more!
+Please see the calendar of activities below.

 These activities are designed to help students make the most of their academic programming at UCLA and connect with their cohort.
 Some of the areas that may be covered in workshops also include time management, stress relief, and study tips.
 More details on residential activities will be available as it gets closer to the summer.